The Mills Brothers

-The Mills Brothers, sometimes billed The Four Mills Brothers and originally known as Four Boys and a Guitar, were an American vocal jazz and traditional pop vocal quartet who made more than 2,000 recordings that sold more than 50 million copies and garnered at least three dozen gold records.
+The Mills Brothers, sometimes billed The Four Mills Brothers and originally known as Four Boys and a Guitar, are an American vocal jazz and traditional pop vocal quartet who made more than 2,000 recordings that sold more than 50 million copies and garnered at least three dozen gold records.

 The Mills Brothers were the first black artists to have their own show on national network radio (on CBS in 1930); they made appearances in film; and were the first to have a No. 1 hit on the Billboard singles chart, with "Paper Doll" in 1943.
 They were inducted into the Vocal Group Hall of Fame in 1998.

 Early years

 The Mills Brothers were born into a family of nine in Piqua, Ohio, United States.

-The quartet consisted of Donald (lead tenor vocals, April 29, 1915 – November 13, 1999), Herbert (tenor vocals, April 2, 1912 – April 12, 1989), Harry (baritone vocals, August 9, 1913 – June 28, 1982), and John Jr. (tenor guitar, double bass, bass vocals; October 19, 1910 – January 23, 1936).
+The quartet consisted of Donald (lead tenor vocals, April 29, 1915 – November 13, 1999), Herbert (tenor vocals, April 2, 1912 – April 12, 1989), Harry (baritone vocals, August 19, 1913 – June 28, 1982), and John Jr. (tenor guitar, double bass, bass vocals; October 19, 1910 – January 24, 1936).

 Their father, John Hutchinson Mills (February 11, 1882 – December 8, 1967), was a barber with his own shop and founded a barbershop quartet called "The Four Kings of Harmony".
 He was the son of William Hutchinson Mills and Cecilia Simms who lived in Bellefonte, Pennsylvania.

 As the boys grew older, they began singing in the choir of the Cyrene African Methodist Episcopal Church and in the Park Avenue Baptist Church in Piqua.
 After lessons at the Spring Street Grammar School, they gathered in front of their father's barbershop or on the corner to perform.
 They entered an amateur contest at May's Opera House but while on stage Harry realized he had lost his kazoo.
 He improvised by cupping his hand over his mouth and mimicking the sound of trumpet.
 The brothers liked the idea and worked it into their act.
 John, the bass vocalist, would imitate the tuba.
 Harry, a baritone, imitated the trumpet, Herbert became the second trumpet, and Donald the trombone.
 John accompanied the four-part harmony on ukulele and then guitar.
 They practiced imitating orchestras they heard on the radio.